bsantanad/sre-journey/src/ckad_focus.md

 - Go to the process of dynamic and static binding.
   - static, you need to create the pv
   - dynamic, automatically created the pv

+## Multi-Container Pods

+- The attributes that can be assigned to an `initContainers` section are the same as the containers section
+- Design patterns (Sidecar, Ambassador, etc).
+When to use and how to implement.